 By ActivityHero Staff

-By April, you may not find very many early registration discounts, but sibling and multiple week camp discounts are often still available.
+After April, you may not find as many early registration discounts, but sibling and multiple week camp discounts are often still available.
+The average family saved 12% with multiple week discounts and 6% with sibling discounts.

 If you’ve been shopping for camps, you have probably seen a wide price range.
 Some specialty camps, such as programming or horseback riding, are priced higher because the equipment or instructors are more costly.
 A week of coding camp at iD Tech starts at $799.